 Jobs where your degree would be useful include:

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

-Regardless of the career area, it's always important to get relevant work experience.
-Talk to professionals in the field and consider work placements, paid evening/weekend work, voluntary work or work shadowing.
+Try to find some work experience, work placements, voluntary work or shadowing.
 Companies such as Step and The Year in Industry provide placements and internships for students and graduates.
-This experience shows employers that you are committed and it may give you the edge.
+Gaining experience shows employers that you are committed and is likely to make your application more competitive.
 It also helps you decide whether a particular career is right for you.

 Search for placements and find out more about work experience and internships.

 Common employers are IT consultancies and IT service providers.
 The IT departments of major organisations in the telecommunications, aerospace and defence, financial services, retail, public and third sectors also employ IT graduates.
 Small to medium-sized enterprises (SMEs) have a wide range of opportunities, too.

 Computing degrees combine theoretical study and practical projects, teaching you subject-specific skills including: